 Financial derivatives.
-What they are in simple words
+What are they in simple words

 What financial derivatives (or derivative instruments) are.
 In simple words, they are contracts traded on an exchange, the value of which is determined by underlying (or basic) assets.